Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Conclusions

 \section{Conclusions}

-In conclusion, this paper presents innovative data-driven approaches for estimating noise reference distribution and KL divergence bound for distributionally robust optimal control (DROC).
-These approaches overcome the limitation of traditional DROC methods that rely on known ambiguity sets for the noise distribution by using historical data to estimate the ambiguity sets.
-The results demonstrate that the DROC combined with the proposed approach, D3ROC, provides more robust and efficient control policies than the traditional iterative linear quadratic Gaussian (iLQG) control approach in a navigation problem involving a car-like robot.
-Additionally, the results show the effectiveness of our approach in handling different noise distributions.
-Overall, the proposed approach offers a promising solution to real-world DROC problems where the noise distribution and KL divergence bounds may not be known a priori, increasing the practicality and applicability of the DROC framework.
+In conclusion, this paper presents \ours, a data-driven approach that overcomes the limitation of traditional DROC methods requiring known ambiguity sets for noise distribution.
+We evaluate our approach through a navigation problem for a car-like robot with unknown noise distributions.
+The numerical results demonstrate that \ours~achieves smaller mean final distances between the robot and the origin, along with lower corresponding standard deviations, compared to iLQG.
+Additionally, the risk-averse behavior of \ours~enables the robot to tend to avoid regions with higher noise variance, whereas iLQG leads to paths passing through such regions.
+Furthermore, our approach proves effective in handling various noise distributions.
+Overall, \ours~offers a promising solution to real-world DROC problems where noise distribution and KL divergence bound are unknown, making the DROC framework more practical and applicable.